latimercaleb/5750-hw-1/hw2/readme.md

 # Homework 2: CSS
 This assignment was similar to the first but making a stronger case for css.
-I made use of pure.css, vanillaJs and jQuery to get things done here
+I made use of the following to do this assignment:

+pure.css

+Vanilla JS

+jQuery